gmh04/podparser/docs/index.rst

 Problems
 ~~~~~~~~
-The parser will attempt to alert the user when the is a problem with an entry:
+The parser will alert the user when there is a problem with an entry:

 .. table::